hasaRanger/Traffic-Data-Analyzer---Visualizer/README.md

 - This project can be extended with:
   - Dynamic CSV file discovery
   - Support for large datasets
   - More advanced analyzing & visulaizations (e.g., matplotlib)
+  - Replace current CLI interface with a GUI, offering a better user experience